WebDevStudios/custom-post-type-ui/readme.txt

 * Added: Notes around taxonomy "hierarchical" option regarding category vs tag behavior.
 * Updated: Reserved post type slugs from recent WordPress releases.
 * Fixed: PHP warnings around foreach loops in cptui_published_post_format_fix()

-= 1.10.2 - 2022-01-28 =
-* Updated: Confirmed compatibility with WordPress 5.9

-= 1.10.1 - 2021-12-07 =
-* Added: Filter to our PHP Global sanitization function for Extended usage.

-= 1.10.0 - 2021-10-04 =
-* Added: Dashicon picker with popup. - Props arshidkv12
-* Added: Tag Cloud widget support for custom taxonomies.
-* Added: Filters that allow developers to override the data fetched from our options, if they choose to.
-* Added: Ability to clear all filled in label values.
-* Fixed: Hardened up various parts of our code to ensure security.
-* Fixed: Incorrectly referenced variable from post types instead of taxonomies, for the rest_controller_class property.

 == Installation ==